 Simple Sofrito Recipe

 On one hand, sofrito is seemingly complex, but on the other hand, it's actually incredibly simple.
-Let's take the simple part first: sofrito is simply delicious.
+So, then, what is sofrito exactly?
+Let's take the simple part first: sofrito is incredibly delicious and very versatile.
 Stirred into rice, spooned into soups, spread into wraps, tacos, burritos, and more, dolloped over steak, chicken, fish, pork, or tofu, and on it goes, there's really no wrong way to enjoy this savory stuff.

 A bit more complex is explaining exactly what sofrito is and where it came from.
 Is it a condiment, a spread, or a sauce?
-You can rather say yes to all those.
+You can essentially say yes to all of those.
 It can be added in minute bits to add flavor to dishes or it can be used heavily as the dominant flavor.
-According to Loisa, sofrito is common in cuisines ranging from Puerto Rico to the Dominican Republic, though it's safe to say that it's very popular in Mexican and American culture, too.
+Sofrito is common in cuisines ranging from Puerto Rico to the Dominican Republic and even Greece, though it's safe to say that it's very popular in Mexican and American culture, too.
 One taste of this simple sofrito recipe, courtesy of chef and recipe developer Jaime Shelbert of Wholly Nourished, and you'll see exactly why the sauce has withstood the test of time.
 "It's so simple and adds so much flavor to every dish," Shelbert says.
 Keep reading to find out for yourself.

 Gather your ingredients for simple sofrito